 Prerequisites: None.
-Corequistes: None.
-Offered: On demand only.
+Corequsites: None.
+Offered: All semesters.

 DANC 1600 Dance Improvisation

 Dance Improvisation explores movement initiated through various sources, including internal motivation.
 This course emphasizes individual and group interaction within structured and free improvisational situations for the purpose of developing the student's creative approach to composing and performing.
 This course may be used as a PE activity course.